Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Cons

-Three best SATA SSDs (and alternatives): Slow but still plenty fast and relevant
+Top five best SATA SSDs (and alternatives): Slow but still plenty fast and relevant

 The SATA standard is much slower than the NVMe above but still significantly faster than any traditional hard drive.

-A SATA SSD will fit in the place of any regular hard drive and, therefore, will make an easy and satisfying upgrade in any computer that still runs on a hard drive -- if you still have one today.
+A SATA SSD will fit in the place of any regular hard drive and, therefore, will make an easy and satisfying upgrade in any computer that still runs on a hard drive—if you still have one today.
 On a fast, up-to-date computer, a SATA SSD makes an excellent secondary drive that holds data or backups.

 Samsung 870 EVO SSD on Box